Ladies and gentlemen, it’s the inaugural race to the FredEx Cup!

 MASTERS WEEK ADD/DROP: the team in last place may choose to utilize this at their discretion.
 The add/drop allows for one player to be dropped from the roster and replaced with a player who was not originally drafted.
 (Update: Neil utilized the add/drop to bring on Lucas Glover and send Joey Garber packing).

 BMW CHARITY PRO-AM SPOTS: Competitor spots will be awarded to the two captains whom have their teams in first and second place, respectively, on Monday, May 13th prior to the Web.com BMW Charity Pro-Am next June in Greenville, SC.
 The bottom two captains will serve as caddies for playing participants.
+(Update: DJ and Soly will be playing in the BMW Pro-Am, with Neil caddying for DJ and Randy on the bag for Soly.
+Tron should be caddying but weaseled out of it.
+Not good).

 Lastly, at the conclusion of the season, each team will get to retain one player as an Honorary Captain on a go-forward basis for future FredEx Cup teams.